 For more information about short term mortgage financing and bridge loans, look at this.

 Fixed-rate mortgages – With these types of mortgages, the interest rate remains fixed throughout the term.
 As such, the mortgage payment amount does not change each month, making it easier for borrowers to budget.
-Many first-time buyers prefer fixed-rate mortgages because of their predictable mortgage payments.
+Many first-time buyers in Alberta prefer fixed-rate mortgages because of their predictable mortgage payments.
 They’re also ideal if interest rates are expected to increase in the near future.
 By locking in at today’s rate, borrowers can be protected should the rates increase over the short term.

 Check out this other page to learn more about fixed and variable rate mortgages.